- General Questions

 What is the process for registering as a student with a disability with SSD?

 A student who wants to receive accommodations from SSD should follow the process for How to Register.
 Documentation of the disability must be submitted before an intake appointment can be scheduled.
-Students with questions can call or visit SSD during Walk In hours (9am-4pm Monday-Friday).
+Students with questions can call or visit SSD during Drop In hours (10am-3pm Monday-Friday).

 In high school I received accommodations through an Individualized Education Plan (or a 504 plan).
 Can I use the IEP (or 504 plan) as documentation of my disability?